fredemmott/OpenXR-Tracing/README.md

 Windows [Trace Logging] ([ETW]) as an OpenXR API layer.

+## Project Status

+This project currently supports OpenXR 1.0; it properly logs extensions included in v1.0.34 of the OpenXR SDK.
+More recent extensions should not cause issues, but will not be fully traced.

+I occasionally update this project to fit my own needs; if your business requires updates or additional features in the short-term, I'm available for contract work - please contact me at fred@fredemmott.com.
+I do not offer any end-user support via email.

 ## Why?

 While the OpenXR SDK source does include a dumping layer: